-I co-ordinate the myPersonality project, which involves global collaboration between over 150 researchers analysing the detailed psycho-demographic profiles of over 8 million Facebook users.
-Moreover, I lead teams developing Concerto (an open-source on-line adaptive assessment platform), and ApplyMagicSauce.com (an automated online service translating digital footprint into psycho-demographic profiles).
+I currently live in the Bay Area and work at the Stanford University Computer Science Department.
+I was previously the deputy director of the University of Cambridge Psychometrics Centre and a researcher at Microsoft Research.
+I also coordinate the myPersonality project, which involves global collaboration between over 150 researchers, analyzing the detailed psycho-demographic profiles of over 8 million Facebook users.
+Additionally, I lead teams developing Concerto (an open-source online adaptive assessment platform), and ApplyMagicSauce.com (an automated online service, translating digital footprints into psycho-demographic profiles).